 - Quick tool switchover, flexible use for different applications

-- Contact-heating tools if substrate heating is impossible
+- Contact heating tools available if substrate heating is limited

 - Optics shifting allows visual alignment over the complete chip length

 Anisotropic Conductive Film

 ACF module supports application of various ACF materials with flexible force and time parameters